karllabatista/AsynNotify/README.md

 # Services

-The notification system consists of three main microservices:
+The notification system consists of two main microservices and one worker:

 **notification-publisher**: Receives a client message, converts it to an event, and publishes the event to a message queue.

+**user-service**: Provides user contact information to assist in sending notifications.

 **notification-dispatch**: Consumes events from the message queue, processes them, and forwards them to specific notification dispatch channels (email, SMS, push, etc.).

-**user-service**: Provides user contact information to assist in sending notifications.

 ----------------------------------------------------------------